Get 80% off your plan for your first 3 months*

 Your equity changes constantly as you earn revenue, pay expenses, take out loans, and withdraw profits.
 Tracking these movements gives you a clear picture of your financial progress over time.

-You can track this easily with cloud accounting software, which automatically calculates your assets, liabilities, and equity as you record transactions.
-You'll always know where your business stands.
+Cloud accounting software automatically calculates your assets, liabilities, and equity as you record transactions, so you'll always know where your business stands.
 Get one month free to track your owner's equity with confidence.

 FAQs on owner's equity

-Here are answers to common questions about owner's equity and how it applies to your business.
+Here are answers to frequently asked questions about owner's equity.

 Is shareholder's equity the same thing as owner's equity?

-Yes, they mean the same thing.
-Sole proprietors and partnerships typically use "owner's equity," while corporations call it "shareholder's equity."
+Yes, they refer to the same concept.
+Sole proprietors and partnerships typically use "owner's equity," while corporations call it "shareholders' equity" or "stockholders' equity."

 How do I calculate the owner's equity statement?

-The statement of changes in equity starts with your opening equity balance, adds profits and new investments, then subtracts withdrawals and losses.
+Start with your opening equity balance, add profits and new investments, then subtract withdrawals and losses.
 The result is your closing equity balance.
-Your accounting software can generate this statement automatically from your recorded transactions.

 Do all transactions affect the owner's equity?